AndroidTestBugReport/ReCDroid/ReCDroid+/README.md

 ## Bug report labeled format:

 - rules:

-  #step is tagged end of the S2R sentence
+  #step is tagged at end of the S2R sentence

-  #oracle is tagged end of the crash sentence
+  #oracle is tagged at end of the crash sentence

 - Example: